bazelbuild/bazel/site/docs/remote-execution-sandbox.md

 machine and is a reliable way to confirm whether your build will succeed when executed remotely.

-However, with this method, locally installed tools, binaries,and data may leak into into your build, especially if it uses [configure-style WORKSPACE rules](https://docs.bazel.build/versions/master/remote-execution-rules.html#managing-configure-style-workspace-rules).
+However, with this method, locally installed tools, binaries, and data may leak into into your build, especially if it uses [configure-style WORKSPACE rules](https://docs.bazel.build/versions/master/remote-execution-rules.html#managing-configure-style-workspace-rules).
 Such leaks will cause problems with remote execution; to detect them, [troubleshoot in a Docker container](#troubleshooting-in-a-docker-container) in addition to troubleshooting natively.